DerWeh/gftools/README.rst

 Currently the packages main content is

 gftool
-   * collection of non-interacting Green's functions and spectral functions see the `lattice` submodule
+   * collection of non-interacting Green's functions and spectral functions, see also the `lattice` submodule.
    * utility functions like Matsubara frequencies and Fermi functions.
-   * reliable calculation of particle numbers via Matsubara sums (Needs a refactor and more accurate extrapolation)
+   * reliable calculation of particle numbers via Matsubara sums (needs a refactor and more accurate extrapolation)

 fourier
-   * Fourier transforms from Matsubara frequencies to imaginary time and back Handling of high-frequencies moments is not yet included and has to be done by hand (especially import for transforms from Matsubara to imaginary time)
+   * Fourier transforms from Matsubara frequencies to imaginary time and back, including the handling of high-frequencies moments (especially import for transforms from Matsubara to imaginary time)

 matrix
    * helper for Green's functions in matrix form